Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

 \subsubsection{Merger fraction in AGN and non-AGN}

-The merger fraction ($f_{\rm merg}$, Eq.~\ref{eq:f_merg}) in AGN and corresponding non-AGN controls is reported, by AGN type, in Table \ref{tab:merg_frac}, and shown in Fig~\ref{fig:merg_frac}.
-In both $z$ bins, and for each AGN type, the fraction of mergers is higher for AGN than for non-AGN controls, strengthening the merger-AGN connection.
-For all AGN types, excluding the X-ray-selected ones, there is no sign of redshift evolution for the $f_{\rm merg}$ in AGN and respective controls.
+Table~\ref{tab:merg_frac} and Fig.~\ref{fig:merg_frac} report the merger fraction ($f_{\rm merg}$, Eq.~\ref{eq:f_merg}) in AGN and corresponding non-AGN controls, divided by AGN type.
+In both $z$ bins, and for each AGN type, the fraction of mergers is higher for AGN than for non-AGN controls, reinforcing the merger-AGN connection.
+All AGN types, excluding the X-ray-selected ones, do not show signs of redshift evolution for the $f_{\rm merg}$ in AGN and non-AGN.
 The difference in $f_{\rm merg}$ for X-ray AGN at $z<0.9$ and $z\geq 0.9$ is within $2\sigma$ uncertainty.
 Across the entire redshift range, X-ray, DESI, DL-based, and R90 MIR AGN predominantly inhabit merging galaxies, with $f_{\rm merg}$ ranging from 44\% to 65\%.
 Only in the case of C75 MIR AGN, we reported a merger fraction of 40$\%$, which might indicate a possibly higher contamination degree in this selection.
-On the other hand, non-AGN controls are classified as mergers in 25--28$\%$ of the cases, about a factor of 2 less frequently than for the AGN host galaxies.
+On the other hand, non-AGN controls are classified as mergers in 25--28$\%$ of the cases, about a factor of two less frequently than for the AGN host galaxies.
+To confirm that these findings are not an artefact of imperfections in the merger classification process, we evaluate the influence of classification uncertainties on these merger fractions through the MC analysis detailed in Sect.~\ref{sect:MC}.